Lowline (park): Lowline Lab

 The Lowline Lab was opened in October 2015 as a working prototype to determine the long-term feasibility of the Delancey Underground project.
-Located several blocks away from the proposed site, the Lab offered a glimpse of what the eventual Lowline could become, employing the same technology that will be used in the permanent space to bring sunlight into a simulated underground environment.
+Located several blocks away from the proposed site, the Lab offered a glimpse of what the eventual Lowline could become, employing the same technology that would be used in the permanent space to bring sunlight into a simulated underground environment.
 The Lab featured over 70 species of plants and more than 3,000 plants in total operating off of a combination of natural sunlight and artificial supplements.
 The Lab closed to the public on February 26, 2017.

 Approval and postponement

 The underground area borders the 1650000 sqft Seward Park Urban Renewal Area, for which the Economic Development Corporation (EDC) has issued a proposal request (the Lowline site was not included in the request as it was owned by the Metropolitan Transportation Authority or MTA).
 The EDC later conducted a public bidding process won by the project to develop the terminal.
 The property will be purchased by the city from the MTA and the design coordinated with the neighboring Essex Crossing development (part of the Seward Park Urban Renewal Area).
 Construction will depend on private fundraising by the project, public subsidies, and Uniform Land Use Review Procedure approvals for specific components.

 As of 2019, the park was under construction and was expected to open in 2021.
 However, in February 2020, the planners announced it was on hold due to lack of success in fundraising.